Neon (service): Merger with Lightbox

+Expansion and price hikes

 On 23 February 2021, Sky reported that its total subscriber base for all of its services and platforms had risen to 990,000 including 154,000 former Lightbox subscribers, who had continued using Neon.
-Sky confirmed that one third of former “hard-bundled” Lightbox subscribers were using Neon.
+Sky confirmed that one third of former "hard-bundled" Lightbox subscribers were using Neon.
 Sky TV also reported that the number of subscribers to its streaming services including Neon, Sky Sport Now, and RugbyPass had increased from 196,000 in the 2020 half year to 352,000 in the 2021 half year as a result of the COVID-19 pandemic in New Zealand.

 In mid April 2021, Sky announced that it would be raising the price of its Neon streaming service to $15.99 a month, citing a growth in subscribers for its streaming services and declining revenue from its Sky Box subscriptions.

 In mid July 2022, Neon confirmed that it would be raising the price of its standard streaming service to $17.99 a month and its annual plan to $179.99.
 In addition, the streaming service announced that it was also introducing a cheaper $12.99 basic subscription service.

+In late April 2023, The Spinoff ranked Neon as the top-ranked streaming service in New Zealand, citing its suite of major release titles, solid collection of local content, deep library of HBO content, and its ability to rent new releases.

+On 11 January 2024, Neon introduced advertising and raised prices for its standard plans.
+Neon raised its Standard Plan from $17.99 to $19.99 per month and its annual plan to $179.99 to $199.99 a year.

+On 22 October 2024, Sky New Zealand and Warner Bros Discovery confirmed a new partnership that would allow Sky to remain the exclusive distributor of HBO and Max content in New Zealand.
+Under the partnership, Neon would begin hosting the Max hub from 30 October 2024.